ironscar/spring-six-pro/docs/spring-webflux-r2dbc.md

   - but the entire query needs to be specified as string which makes it hard to maintain
   - we can use multi-line strings with Java 17 as `""" <multiline string content here> """`

-- complex joins, conditions and bulk inserts in R2DBC [CHECK]
+- Todo [CHECK]
+  - join select on compound object and multi-insert
   - auth config in R2DBC

 ---